ehylo/baritonebot/README.md

 ## Things to-do:

 ### look more into
-* use a database (no clue where to even start)

-* add durations to mute command (requires database I think, though might be possible with just json)
+* add durations to mute command

-* have a xp/rank system where it either tracks total messages, or you get random amount of xp (like 10-20) per message (probably requires database, but I think I know a way with json)
+* have a xp/rank system where it either tracks total messages, or you get random amount of xp (like 10-20) per message

-* For the flip and rps commands, add db stats and stuff to that (requires database)
+* For the flip and rps commands, add db stats and stuff to that

 * read [this](https://gist.github.com/InterStella0/b78488fb28cadf279dfd3164b9f0cf96) and see if it's better than current help command